top of page

 Kryštof Kohout

-Kryštof is currently studying at the Guildhall School of Music & Drama as a full scholarship student with David Takeno.
-He has worked with artists such as Midori, Leonidas Kavakos, Anne-Sophie Mutter, Pierre Amoyal and Josef Špaček and attended international courses including IMS Prussia Cove and Kronberg Violin Masterclasses.
+Kryštof studied at the Guildhall School of Music & Drama with David Takeno and has also received an International Artist Diploma from the Royal Northern College of Music.
+In addition, he has worked with artists such as Midori, Leonidas Kavakos and Anne-Sophie Mutter, and attended international courses including IMS Prussia Cove and Kronberg Academy.

 bottom of page